-We currently have a multi-age classroom of 20 children and strive for a balance between ages and genders.
+We have a multi-age classroom and strive for a balance between ages.
 We welcome you and your child to visit us.
 Visits last about 30 minutes between 9:30 and 10:30 in the morning.
 At the point when a mutual decision is agreed upon regarding enrollment, an application form will be offered.
 In addition to the application, a deposit of $250.00 is required to reserve your child’s spot.
 This will be applied to the last month’s tuition.

 We require a student’s immunization records at the time of application.
 Michigan law requires that the parent or guardian of every new student entering a public or private school must provide an immunization record that documents the child has received all of the required immunizations or at least one does of each required immunization and is not yet due for the next dose.
 If a non-medical waiver is desired, the parent or guardian must make an appointment at the Washtenaw County Public Health Department to receive science-based vaccine education and a certified waiver.